CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/automatingYourRSS.md

 ```
 >Project/
-    > Content/
+--> Content/
-        > Blogs/
+----> Blogs/
-         	> Blogpost1.html
+------> Blogpost1.html
+------> Blogpost2.html
-		> Everything Else
+---->Everything Else
-	> Public
+--> Public
-		> All the files that 11ty generates
+----> All the files that 11ty generates
 ```

 ------------------------------------------------------------------------

 # 3 Creating Your RSS Template

 Okay, you did everything and followed Petra's advice?
 Okay good.
-Now lets add the required properties to all our blogposts.
-For every post lets upate the yaml:
+Now let's add the required properties to all our blogposts.
+For every post let's upate the yaml:

 ------------------------------------------------------------------------